logaretm/generator-webpack-vue/README.md

 #### Install

-You need yeoman to make this generator work.
+You need yeoman to make this generator work:

 `npm install -g yo`

-Then install the generator
+Then install the generator:

-`npm install -g generator-logaretm-webpack`
+`npm install -g generator-webpack-vue`

+then run:

+`yo webpack-vue`

 #### Setup
 My setup is using VueJS and Webpack along with Babel.js and Stylus for frontend things.